William Rennie (Victoria Cross)

 Lieutenant-Colonel William Rennie VC (1 November 1821 – 22 August 1896) was a Scottish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Details

 Rennie was 34 years old, and a lieutenant and adjutant in the 90th Regiment of Foot (later The Cameronians (Scottish Rifles), British Army during the Indian Mutiny when the following deeds took place at the siege of Lucknow for which he was awarded the VC:

 Further information

-Lieutenant Rennie was promoted to captain on 9 January 1863, major 10 December 1873, lieutenant-colonel 28 March 1874 and retired in 1875.
+Lieutenant Rennie was promoted to captain on 9 January 1863, major on 10 December 1873, lieutenant-colonel on 28 March 1874 and retired in 1875.
 He died at Elgin in August 1896, aged 74 years.
 His headstone is at Elgin Cemetery (Lair H-96), Moray, Scotland.

 The medal

 His Victoria Cross is displayed at the Cameronians Regimental Museum, Hamilton, Lanarkshire, Scotland.
-The museum had bought the medal in January 1969 for the then record value of £1700.
+The museum had bought the medal in January 1969 for the then-record value of £1,700.